-- When the thermostat is set to "FAN ON," the indoor blower will run continuously at approximately 50% of the second stage cooling speed when there is no cooling or heating demand. - When this unit is running in the heating mode, the indoor blower will run on the heating speed designated by the positions of DIP switches 1 (A,B,C,D) of the HEAT jumper plug. - When there is a cooling demand, the indoor blower will run on the cooling speed designated by the positions of DIP switches (A, B, C, D) of the COOL jumper plug.
+- 1. When the thermostat is set to "FAN ON," the indoor blower will run continuously at approximately 38% of the second stage cooling speed when there is no cooling or heating demand.
+See Table 13 for allowable continuous circulation speeds. - 2.
+When this unit is running in the heating mode, the indoor blower will run on the heating speed designated by the positions of DIP switches 1 (A,B,C,D) of the HEAT jumper plug.
+When the heat demand is satisfied, the indoor blower will continue to run at the low stage heat cfm for the duration of the user-selected heat blower off delay.
+The user can select one of the four preset heat blower off delays (60/90/120/180 sec) by repositioning the movable shunt on the 5-pin header on the ignition control.